brendanc490/WebVR-Test-Patterns/Custom/README.md

 The Pattern Generation Tool provides a user interface for creating, editing, and displaying [WebXR](https://immersiveweb.dev/) scenes.
 Scenes consist of 2 and 3 dimensional entities taken from [A-Frame](https://aframe.io/docs/1.4.0/core/entity.html).
 These entities can be manipulated in a variety of different ways to create flexible patterns.
-Scenes can be grouped together in packages that can be downloaded and shared.
+Scenes are grouped together in packages that can be downloaded and shared.

 ## Features
 - Create packages of scenes that can be shared via a file or a link.